kauedg/TrueNAS-Transmission-OpenVPN/README.md

 Currently only NordVPN

 ### Install instructions
+- Create a jail based on the "Transmission" community plugin.
+  - During creation, open the "Advanced Plugin Installation" section and in the "Custom Properties" section select "allow_tun"

 - On your TrueNAS server shell, enter the jail
 ```shell
 root@host $ iocage console [jailname]